Drinfeld modular polynomials in higher rank II: Kronecker congruences: Reduction mod and Kronecker congruence relations

 \section{Reduction mod $P$ and Kronecker congruence relations}

 In this section, we let $N=P\in A$ be a monic prime, and we study the reduction of modular polynomials modulo $P$.
-When we reduce polynomials in $R_P[X]$, then we are actually reducing modulo a chosen prime of $R_P$ extending $P$, but we will still write mod $P$ for ease of notation.
+When we reduce polynomials in $R_P[X]$, then we are actually reducing modulo a chosen prime of $R_P$ extending $PB$ (remember that $R_P$ is integral over $B$), but we will still write mod $P$ for ease of notation.

 Define $\BF_P := A/PA$.
-We start with the following unsurprising result, which says that the generic Drinfeld module $\phi$ has ordinary reduction at $P$.
+We start with the following basic result.